Do Bees Sleep?

 Kaiser was the first researcher to study and verify sleep in an invertebrate.
 He noticed that resting foragers would assume a similar stance.

-After a flexing of the legs, sleeping bees would bring their head to the floor and their antennae would become very still.
+After a flexing of the honey bee’s segmented legs, sleeping bees would bring their head to the floor and their antennae would become very still.
 These inanimate workers would rest like this for various amounts of time.

 In a beehive, similar activity was observed.
-Located at the edge of the comb where no brood was present, there was no reason for the workers to sit still.
+Located at the edge of the comb where no brood was present bees were immobile.
+There was no reason for the workers to sit still – unless they were asleep/resting.

 Honey bee sleeps in yellow flower image.